 In a sufficiently large organisation, a scrum team is not going to operate in a vacuum.
-There will need to be interactions with other groups like risk, security, privacy, finance, integration, marketing, change management, and possible a dozen others.
+There will need to be interactions with other groups like risk, security, privacy, finance, integration, marketing, change management, and possibly a dozen others.
 You need someone to manage all of these: find out who to engage with, go through the necessary administration to engage them, follow up on actions or deliverables.
 I doubt anyone in the scrum team has the capacity to do that.

 In a sufficiently large organisation, there are probably still going to be some kind of big releases, even if you are working on (and releasing something in) iterations.
-You probably need someone to plan and track these releases; what features and stories will be ready, which defects will and won’t be fixed, what other teams are releasing and what those impacts will have on you.
+You probably need someone to plan and track these releases.
+What features and stories will be ready, which defects will and won’t be fixed.
+What other teams are releasing and what those impacts will have on you.
 This, combined with the release tracking and reporting mentioned earlier, probably needs to also be done by someone outside the scrum team.

-So these two tasks are the key roles I see a project manager doing in Agile, if done at a large bureaucratic organisation.
+So these two tasks are the key roles I see a project manager doing in agile if done at a large bureaucratic organisation.
 You don’t need to call them a project manager, you can call them whatever you like, but these things need to be done.
 They are probably not a full-time job so like a scrum-master with an experienced team, the person could probably sit across two or three teams.